wp-plugins/threewp-broadcast/readme.txt

 The easist way to get my attention is to donate a sum of money and then send me an e-mail.

-If you're not into dontaions, try the support forum to see if other users can help you out.
+If you're not into donations, try the support forum to see if other users can help you out.

 = I need Broadcast customized or modified =

-Get in touch with me via e-mail and I'll see if we make a deal.
+Get in touch with me via e-mail to discuss a deal.

 = Is php v5.4 really necessary? =